The architecture behind

 ↓ request arrives at edge

-Reverse Proxy — authentication layer
+Reverse Proxy — nginx virtual host

-if valid: → forward to resolver
+match result: → proxy_pass to resolver

-if invalid: → drop · no response · no error
+no match: → 444 · silent drop · no response

 ↓ only authenticated queries proceed